abalone1/Image.slicer/README.md

 - Preprocess of high resolution imagery and label data for use in Semantic Segmentation tasks (Deep Learning)
 - Increases amount of trainingdata by generating different scales and overlappings for images and labels
 - Multi stage interpolation (Nearest Neighbor + Bicubic combined) for image data
-- Nearest Neighbor interpolation for mask data
+- Nearest Neighbor interpolation for label data
 - More than half empty slices will be ignored / It´s possilbe to slice a dismembered Mosaik!

 # Example